RISC-KC/basic_rv32s/guidelines/development_log.md

 For a 32-bit ISA with a 2-way set-associative cache, we’ll benchmark and study AMD’s K6-III CPU as closely as possible.
 Branch prediction will also be benchmarked on AMD-based systems.

 By defining the cache structure this way, I’ve resolved the issues.
-As expected, you really do need to settle the specification first before diving into development…
+As expected, you really do need to settle the specification first before diving into development...

 Branch prediction research results are as follows.
 (Gotta grab dinner.
 2025.04.06.
 17:43)